Sonnet 5 vs Haiku 4.5 vs Opus 5: Which Claude Model Wins? (July 2026)

 Pick Sonnet 5 for: almost everything (it's the default for a reason)

 Sonnet 5 collapsed most of the old "when to pay for Opus" calculus.
-On real-world knowledge-work benchmarks it now edges out Opus 4.8 (GDPval-AA v2: 1,618 vs 1,615), and it leads on computer-use tasks (OSWorld-Verified: 81.2%).
+On real-world knowledge-work benchmarks it edged out Opus 4.8 (GDPval-AA v2: 1,618 vs 1,615), and it leads on computer-use tasks (OSWorld-Verified: 81.2%).
 In practice that means:

-• Long-form structured documents — memos, disclosure drafts, PRDs, case analyses.
-This used to be Opus territory; Sonnet 5 handles most of it at or above Opus quality
+- Long-form structured documents — memos, disclosure drafts, PRDs, case analyses.
+This used to be Opus territory; Sonnet 5 handles most of it at Opus-tier quality

-• Multi-step workflows — Sonnet 5's agentic improvements are the headline of the release; most chained workflows no longer need Opus
+- Multi-step workflows — Sonnet 5's agentic improvements were the headline of its release; most chained workflows don't need Opus

 Profession-specific Sonnet 5 wins

-• The longest multi-step agentic workflows — compliance automation, data-extraction pipelines, anything that chains dozens of steps where a single early error compounds
+- The longest multi-step agentic workflows — compliance automation, data-extraction pipelines, anything that chains dozens of steps where a single early error compounds.
+Opus 5 self-verifies its work as it goes

-• Second opinions on high-stakes deliverables — when the document goes to a regulator, court, or board and you want the strongest classic-tier model to draft or check it
+- Second opinions on high-stakes deliverables — when the document goes to a regulator, court, or board and you want the strongest Opus-tier model to draft or check it

 Two practical notes.
-First, Fast mode costs $10/M input and $50/M output — much cheaper than it was on Opus 4.6/4.7 — so Opus depth with low latency carries a smaller premium.
+First, Fast mode on Opus 5 costs $10/M input and $50/M output for roughly 2.5x the response speed — so Opus depth with low latency carries a modest premium.
 Second, the effort parameter defaults to high; set it lower for faster, cheaper responses on simpler work.

 Pick Haiku 4.5 for: speed and scale